Insider Information

 Any information that might significantly affect the stock price of that firm is referred to as material nonpublic information, and no trades should be made on it.

-Knowing this knowledge might impact an investor's choice to purchase or sell an asset, giving them an advantage over the general public without access to the same.
+Knowing this knowledge might impact an investor's choice to purchase or sell an asset, giving them an advantage over the general public without access to it.

 Weekly legal insider trading takes place on the stock market.
-The endeavor of the SEC to keep a fair marketplace exists at the root of the legality issue.
+The SEC's endeavor to keep a fair marketplace is at the legality issue's root.
 As long as they promptly notify the SEC of these trades, it is permissible for corporate insiders to trade company shares.

-The Securities Exchange Act of 1934 marked the beginning of the legal disclosure of stock-related transactions.
+The Securities Exchange Act of 1934 began the legal disclosure of stock-related transactions.
 Directors and significant stockholders, for instance, are required to report their holdings, transactions, and ownership changes.

 Insider Trading Scandals

-Media attention is frequently drawn to cases of insider trading, especially when a well-known person is implicated.
+Media attention is frequently drawn to insider trading cases, especially when a well-known person is implicated.

 In 2003, Martha Stewart was charged by the SEC with obstruction of justice, securities fraud, and insider trading for her role in the 2001 ImClone case.
 But unfortunately, directors of corporations are not the only ones found guilty of insider trading.